andersfischernielsen/Munchkin-Short-Rules/RULES.md

 ## Setup

-- Divide the cards into a treasure (brown) and a door (yellow/whit) stack.
+- Divide the cards into a treasure stack and a door (or room) stack.
-- Give each player four of each card.
+- Give each player four cards from each stack.
 Give each player a level token.
-Everyone should start at level 1.
+Everyone starts at level 1.

 ### Cards
 - Item cards: Items have a price at the bottom om the card and "_+ somenumber_" at the top of the card.